Jun Matsumoto: Career

+aiming to lead Japan and the world to a brighter future through entertainment."
+He is named as "Chief Entertainment Officer".

+On December 3, 2024, Matsumoto announced through his official site (MJC.Inc) that he had signed an agent contract with Eternal Moments Inc. for his individual activities, keeping the original site for contracts related to planning, producing and directing.

 Music career

 Although the majority of Matsumoto's solos for albums and concerts are written by Arashi's staff, he has contributed lyrics for some of his solos: "La Familia" for the 2004 Arashi!
-Iza, Now Tour!!, "Naked" in 2008 for the album Dream "A" Live under the pen name "Jun", and "Stay Gold" in 2014 for the album The Digitalian.
+Iza, Now Tour!!, "Naked" in 2008 for the album Dream "A" Live (under the pen name "Jun"), and "Stay Gold" in 2014 for the album The Digitalian.
 He also supervised the song "DRIVE" in 2016 for the album Are You Happy? and took part in writing lyrics with other Arashi members as Arashi for their songs "Fight Song", "Energy Song - Zekkōchō Chō!!!!", "5×10", and "5×20".

 Matsumoto began to be involved in concert production in 2000.
-He is officially credited as the director in the closing credits for the concerts Arashi Anniversary Tour 5×20 and Arafes 2020, and on the official website of Johnny's Festival Thank you 2021 Hello 2022 for the concert of the same name.
-Although he primarily focuses on Arashi concerts, he also gave advice on concert production to younger groups of Johnny & Associates, such as for Hey!
+Although he primarily focuses on Arashi concerts, he also gave advice on concert production to younger Johnny & Associates groups, such as for Hey!
 Say!
-JUMP in 2014 and King & Prince in 2018, and in 2021, he is the director for the Johnny's Festival Thank you 2021 Hello 2022 concert, featuring many different groups from Johnny & Associates.
+JUMP in 2014 and King & Prince in 2018; and in 2021 he was director for the Year-End Johnny's Festival Thank you 2021 Hello 2022 concert, featuring many different groups from Johnny & Associates.